Everyone in our school shares our objective to help keep children safe by:

-We would also ask that all visitors and helpers in the school read the visitors handbook below, which details our policies and procedures.
+We would also ask that all visitors and helpers in the school read the visitors book (follow the link), which details our policies and procedures.
 Thank you for your support in this matter.

 Other useful numbers are listed below, or click on the name to be taken directly to their website.